Hillel of Colorado

 The University of Denver (DU), a private institution of higher learning, has about 11,500 students; about half are undergraduates.
 The DU Chaplain's office estimates that about 500 undergraduate students self-identify as Jews, and Hillel staff believes that an even greater number of graduate students are Jewish.

-- DU Hillel estimates that greater than 75% of its Jewish students are from outside the State of Colorado, with a disproportionate number of out-of-state students from the Chicago area, Kansas City, St. Louis, Minneapolis-St. Paul, and the major California and Texas population centers.
+• Greater than 75% of Jewish students are from outside Colorado, with a disproportionate number from Chicago, Kansas City, St. Louis, Minneapolis-St. Paul, and major California and Texas population centers.

-- Holiday gatherings draw more: up to 200 students, for example, celebrated with us last year at our DU Hillel Passover Seders.
+• Holiday gatherings draw more: up to 200 students celebrated at our DU Hillel Passover Seders.

 Northern Colorado has four institutions of higher learning with an undergraduate enrollment of more than 42,000 and about 12,000 in graduate programs; about 2% self-identify as Jewish.
 Hillel of Colorado endeavors to serve them all (over 1,000 undergrads and greater than 200 graduate students) through our hub, The Merage Hillel House at Colorado State University (CSU) in Ft.
 Collins.

-- Large campus-wide programs continue to be a priority for CSU Hillel, with greater than 1,000 students attending our annual Holocaust program.
-More than 300 students attend each annual concert, Thanksgiving celebration and interfaith program; many are non-Jews.
+• Large campus-wide programs continue to be a priority, with greater than 1,000 students attending our annual Holocaust program.
+More than 300 students attend each annual concert, Thanksgiving celebration and interfaith program.